BrettAF/ArrAnt-Team-Repo/Documentation/The Cost Function.md

 ## Calling the Function
 While the function is designed to be unobtrusive, never being called on in the main live script, it is a working function called on by radar_optimization.m and can be called by other scripts or by the command window.

 The inputs to the cost function are vectors and scalars.
-Quantity is a vector input with each index indicating the number of antennae for a unique style.
-Diameters is another input vector with each index indicating the antenna diameter in meters, with each index having the same style as quantity.
-Power is a vector input with every index indicating each individual antenna's transmitting power in Watts, with each index having the same style as quantity and diameter.
-Receivers and transmitters are both logical input vectors.
-Every index has the same styles as quantity, diameter, and power, with values indicating the antenna type, with a 1 being true.
+* Quantity: vector input with each index indicating the number of antennae for a unique style
+* Diameters: vector input with each index indicating the antenna diameter in meters, with each index having the same style as quantity
+* Power: vector input with every index indicating each individual antenna's transmitting power in Watts, with each index having the same style as quantity and diameter
+* Receivers and transmitters: logical input vectors, with every index has the same styles as quantity, diameter, and power.
+Values indicat the antenna type, with a 1 being true.
+* yearBuilt: scalar value indicating the expected construction date of the antenna array, which is then used to apply escalation
 For examples and distinction of style vs type, please see the Styles and Type documentation.
-The variable yearBuilt is a scalar value indicating the expected construction date of the antenna array, which is then used to apply escalation.
 The cost function output is a scalar quantity in US dollars.

 The cost function is called as:
 ```